This country of ours is a mosaic of landscapes with various values for wildlife.

 Wayne Furry was a longstanding, active member of the Port Colborne chapter.
 When he died in 2015, he bequeathed a 43-acre (17-hectare) property to DUC in his will.

 Wayne worked for the local mill for four decades.
-Over the years, he accrued a lively social circle including his dear friend, Linda Hill, and his friends at work, his DUC chapter, and his much-loved, competitive weekly card games.
+Over the years, he gathered a lively social circle including his dear friend, Linda Hill, and his friends at work, his DUC chapter, and his much-loved, competitive weekly card games.

 “Wayne didn’t lead an extravagant life,” says Bill.
 “He drove an old truck and liked to socialize with a drink in his hand.
 He was not one to shine a light on himself.”